-Component 2 Component 3

-Theatre Workshop Non-exam assessment: internally assessed, externally moderated 20%
+Component 1 Component 2 Component 3 Theatre Workshop Non-exam Text in Action Non-exam assessment: Text in Performance: Written assessment: internally assessed, externally assessed by a visiting externally moderated 20%

 Learners will be assessed on either acting or design.
 Learners participate in the creation, development and performance of a piece of theatre based on a reinterpretation of an extract from a text chosen from a list supplied by WJEC.